Rights Respecting School

 ‘Saltley Academy is founded on the principle of all respecting the dignity and rights of each and every individual.
 Respectful relationships are at the core of this learning community, which will enable our young people to respect all whom they meet and to understand and develop the skills they need to embrace the responsibilities of being an outstanding learner and an active, contributing and content citizen.’

 This is reflected in our assemblies, in our lessons, in our enrichment activities and every part of our Academy life to enable us to fulfil our vision and give our students the best preparation for adult life.
+Student Rights Ambassadors are recruited across Key stage 3 and Key stage 4, promoting the rights of students both within the Academy as well as nationally and globally.

 To see the Convention, please click here to see it on the UNICEF UK website.